Maurya Empire: Etymology

-According to some scholars, Kharavela' Hathigumpha inscription (2nd-1st century BC) mentions era of Maurya Empire as Muriya Kala (Mauryan era), but this reading is disputed: other scholars—such as epigraphist D. C. Sircar—read the phrase as mukhiya-kala ("the principal art").
+According to some scholars, Kharavela's Hathigumpha inscription (2nd-1st century BCE) mentions era of Maurya Empire as Muriya Kala (Mauryan era), but this reading is disputed: other scholars—such as epigraphist D. C. Sircar—read the phrase as mukhiya-kala ("the principal art").

 According to the Buddhist tradition, the ancestors of the Maurya kings had settled in a region where peacocks (mora in Pali) were abundant.
 Therefore, they came to be known as "Moriyas", literally meaning, "belonging to the place of peacocks".
-According to another Buddhist account, these ancestors built a city called Moriya-nagara ("Moriya-city"), which was so called, because it was built with the "bricks coloured like peacocks' necks".
+According to another Buddhist account, these ancestors built a city called Moriya-nagara ("Peacock-city"), which was so called, because it was built with the "bricks coloured like peacocks' necks".

 The dynasty's connection to the peacocks, as mentioned in the Buddhist and Jain traditions, seems to be corroborated by archaeological evidence.
 For example, peacock figures are found on the Ashoka pillar at Nandangarh and several sculptures on the Great Stupa of Sanchi.
-Based on this evidence, modern scholars theorize that the peacock may have been the dynasty's emblem.
+Based on this evidence, modern scholars theorise that the peacock may have been the dynasty's emblem.

-Some later authors, such as Dhundhi-raja (an 18th-century commentator on the Mudrarakshasa and an annotator of the Vishnu Purana), state that the word "Maurya" is derived from Mura and the mother of the first Maurya king.
+Some later authors, such as Dhundhi-raja (an 18th-century commentator on the Mudrarakshasa and an annotator of the Vishnu Purana), state that the word "Maurya" is derived from Mura and the mother of the first Maurya emperor.
 However, the Puranas themselves make no mention of Mura and do not talk of any relation between the Nanda and the Maurya dynasties.
 Dhundiraja's derivation of the word seems to be his own invention: according to the Sanskrit rules, the derivative of the feminine name Mura (IAST: Murā) would be "Maureya"; the term "Maurya" can only be derived from the masculine "Mura".

 History

-Founding

-Prior to the Maurya Empire, the Nanda Empire ruled over a broad swathe of the Indian subcontinent.
-The Nanda Empire was a large, militaristic, and economically powerful empire due to conquering the Mahajanapadas.
-According to several legends, Chanakya travelled to Pataliputra, Magadha, the capital of the Nanda Empire where Chanakya worked for the Nandas as a minister.
-However, Chanakya was insulted by the Emperor Dhana Nanda of the Nanda dynasty when he informed them of Alexander's invasion.
-Chanakya swore revenge and vowed to destroy the Nanda Empire.
-He had to flee in order to save his life and went to Taxila, a notable center of learning, to work as a teacher.
-On one of his travels, Chanakya witnessed some young men playing a rural game practicing a pitched battle.
-One of the boys was none other than Chandragupta.
-Chanakya was impressed by the young Chandragupta and saw royal qualities in him as someone fit to rule.